Great Books Colloquium

-Though there is no requirement to remain in the colloquium for the entire series of courses, doing so will give students the maximum benefit the colloquium is intended to produce.
-Students usually enter the colloquium in fall of their first year, when they enroll in the first Great Books course to fulfill the First-Year seminar requirement.
+Although there is no requirement to remain in the colloquium for all four courses, doing so will give students the opportunity to read the greatest works ever written, spanning nearly three millennia, thus affording the maximum benefit the colloquium is intended to produce.
+Students usually enter the colloquium in the fall of their first year, when they enroll in the first Great Books course to fulfill the First-Year seminar requirement.
 Generally, students can finish by the spring semester of their sophomore year but may complete the sequence later, particularly if they participate in an international program.

 Students who complete the Great Books Colloquium sequence will fulfill the following GE requirements:

 - First-Year Seminar